-The NDPC/N partners with school districts, community-based organizations, and national organizations that serve youth from across the country.
-In that capacity, NDPC/N performs research and evaluation, and helps with implementing a variety of administrative and instructional practices to reduce the incidence of school dropout and increase students’ success in school.
+The NDPC partners with school districts, community-based organizations, and national organizations that serve youth from across the country.
+In that capacity, NDPC performs research and evaluation, and helps with implementing a variety of administrative and instructional practices to reduce the incidence of school dropout and increase students’ success in school.
 We also work closely with colleges and universities and collaborate with many businesses and corporations to develop and implement projects for youth.

-Based on our research experience, a thorough understanding of the literature, and almost three decades of monitoring hundreds of successful school improvement and dropout prevention initiatives and programs, the NDPC has identified 15 effective strategies that have proven successful in keeping youth people in school, engaging them in their education, and giving them enhanced opportunities for securing places in the workforce or progressing into postsecondary education.
-Many states base their dropout prevention initiatives on the 15 effective strategies identified by NDPC/N. Since its beginning in 1986, NDPC/N has become the nation’s premier source of information on programs and strategies related to dropout prevention, intervention, reentry, and recovery.
+Based on our research experience, a thorough understanding of the literature, and almost three decades of monitoring hundreds of successful school improvement and dropout prevention initiatives and programs, the NDPC has identified 15 effective strategies that have proven successful in keeping young people in school, engaging them in their education, and giving them enhanced opportunities for securing places in the workforce or progressing into postsecondary education.
+Many states base their dropout prevention initiatives on the 15 effective strategies identified by NDPC.
+Since its beginning in 1986, NDPC has become the nation’s premier source of information on programs and strategies related to dropout prevention, intervention, reentry, and recovery.
 Our expertise; our network of researchers, policymakers, and practitioners; along with our name and reputation all make us a strong partner and a leading organization for securing grants and contracts to address the nation’s school dropout crisis.

-If you have identified a grant prospect and need a strong partner or if you are interested in contracting the Center or Network to advise, provide professional learning, or engage in research or evaluation, please contact us at firstname.lastname@example.org.
+If you have identified a grant prospect and need a strong partner or if you are interested in contracting the Center to advise, provide professional learning, or engage in research or evaluation, please contact us at email@example.com.

-Each month, in our e-newsletter, Dropout Prevention Update, NDPC/N publishes links to selected current funding opportunities.
+Each month, in our e-newsletter, Dropout Prevention Update, NDPC publishes links to selected current funding opportunities.
 You may subscribe to Dropout Prevention Update and receive this information right in your mailbox, or check the most recent archived issues of Dropout Prevention Update for current selected funding opportunities.

 Many businesses donate money to the communities in which they are located.
 You will usually find giving guidelines on corporate Web sites under headings such as “community” or “corporate citizenship.”